 I started young and it took me forever to start using it properly.
 I think you could start now if you really wanted to but it doesnt hurt to waitposted about 5 years ago

 I started young too.
-Try to go for a natural look like nude lips with a coat of mascara. :)posted almost 5 years ago
+Try to go for a natural look like nude lips with a coat of mascara. :)posted about 5 years ago

 I think makeup is really unnecessary.
 For a teen, I don’t mind eyeliner, mascara, or lip gloss (with good taste) every once in a while, but everyday is unnecessary.
 That way, when you DO wear makeup, it’s a nice add/touch :)

 Maybe use a lash curler?
-You don’t use make-up, you just give your lashes a little curl! =Dposted almost 5 years ago
+You don’t use make-up, you just give your lashes a little curl! =Dposted about 5 years ago